 This is Subway SWOT analysis.
-For more information on how to do a SWOT analysis please refer to our article.
+Learn how to do a SWOT analysis.

 |Founded||August 28, 1965|

 |Industries served||Fast food restaurants|

 |Parent||Doctor’s Associates, Inc.|

 |Main Competitors||McDonald’s Corporation, Burger King Worldwide Inc., Yum!
 Brand Inc., Wendy’s Company.|

 Subway is an American fast food restaurant chain that mainly sells submarine sandwiches (subs) and salads.
 It is owned and operated by Doctor’s Associates, Inc. (DAI).
 Subway is the largest single-brand restaurant chain globally and is the second largest restaurant operator globally after Yum!
 Brands.

 You can find more information about the business in its official website or Wikipedia’s article.

 2. Largest fast food restaurant chain in the world by the number of outlets

 5. Partnerships with Britain and American Heart Associations